 This policy establishes procedures for the acquisition, use, and documentation of training in the use of a patrol rifle.
-The Sheriff or his/her designee shall approve all Department patrol rifles before they are acquired and utilized by any Member of this Department.
+The Sheriff or his/her designee shall approve all Department patrol rifles before they are acquired and utilized by any Department Member.